scikit-multiflow/scikit-multiflow.github.io/_pages/quick-start-guide.md

 1. Create a stream

-    The `WaveformGenerator` generates by default instances with 21 numeric attributes and 3 targets, based on a random differentiation of some base
+    The `WaveformGenerator` generates by default samples with 21 numeric attributes and 3 targets, based on a random differentiation of some base
     waveforms: